adityadhara/lisp-interpreter/README.md

-# lisp-interpreter
-A lisp interpreter implemented in python
+A simple lisp interpreter.
+Honestly, I'm not following any spec, nor am I an expert in lisp.
+Just trying to implement some version of http://pythonpracticeprojects.com/lisp.html to learn about programming languages.